WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 The 'macOS Mojave" text has now been changed and can be seen in the 'About This Mac' window.

-## Modifying The Displayed SMBIOS Model
+## Editing The Displayed SMBIOS Model

 Next, we will edit the Mac model displayed for our SMBIOS.
 Along with the system logo replacement, this is one of the simplest modifications explained in this document.